VisLab/EEG-Pipelines/README.md

 recording file in .set file format.
 The recording should be at least 15 minutes in length in order for the pipelines to work effectively as several of the components in them (such as PREP and Blinker) use signal statistics to set thresholds.
 ASR needs data to calibrate.
+The code was tested on MATLAB 2019a and EEGLAB version eeglab2019_1.

 The pipelines are fully automated, once the parameters at the top of each script are set.
 The supported pipelines are:
-  * LARG uses ICA, Blinker and eye-catch to identify and remove eye artifacts
+  * LARG uses ICA, Blinker, and eye-catch to identify and remove eye artifacts
   * MARA uses ICA and MARA to identify and remove eye artifacts
-  * ASR standard application of ASR from raw data
+  * ASR uses standard application of ASR from raw data
-  * ASR_ALT modified ASR which uses PREP for line noise, robust referencing, and bad channel identification and performs filtering using Hamming windows.
+  * ASRalt which uses PREP for line noise, robust referencing, and bad channel identification and performs filtering using Hamming windows.
+It then uses the artifact subspace removal portion of ASR (clean_asr) to remove artifacts.
     (This alternative is not necessarily recommended, but was developed to make a closer comparison with LARG and MARA.)